darekkay/best-practices/README.md

   - Guest account, which can be then easily turned into a full account
 - Show a different view when there is no data, e.g. a tutorial link or description.
 - Only [provide choices](https://en.wikipedia.org/wiki/Hick%27s_law) when a good default does not exist.

+## Git

+- [Commit early](https://sethrobertson.github.io/GitBestPractices/) and often.
+Perfect later.
+- Copy/move a file in a different commit from any changes to it to retain the correct file history.
+- Do not force push public branches which other people are working on.
+- Create a [tag](https://git-scm.com/docs/git-tag) for each release using [semantic versioning](https://semver.org/), e.g. `v1.4.8`.
+  - Create a [release](https://help.github.com/articles/creating-releases/) for each tag on GitHub.